Romance fraud is emotional abuse with financial consequences and banks are on the front line.

 Changing the Culture of Response

 Too many victims say their bank made them feel more ashamed than the fraudster did.
+That’s not protection, that’s retraumatisation.

 This day invites institutions to step out of silence and into leadership.
 Banks have the power to protect customers not just from fraud, but from blame.